Longhorns vs. Nittany Lions: Second Round Betting Trends, Record ATS, Home/Road Splits

 Texas vs. Penn State: Betting Trends, Record ATS, Home/Road Splits - Second Round

-The No. 2 seed Texas Longhorns (27-8) and the No. 10 seed Penn State Nittany Lions (23-13) square off in the NCAA Tournament with a trip to the Sweet 16 of the Midwest Region bracket up for grabs on Saturday at Wells Fargo Arena, starting at 7:45 PM.
-Texas is a 5.5-point favorite in the Round of 32 matchup, which airs on CBS.
-The matchup has an over/under set at 139.5 points.
+The No. 2 seed Texas Longhorns (27-8) are favored by 5.5 points against the No. 10 seed Penn State Nittany Lions (23-13) for their NCAA Tournament matchup on Saturday.
+A trip to the Sweet 16 will be awarded to the winner of the 2-10 Midwest Region bracket contest, which tips off at 7:45 PM on CBS.
+The point total for the matchup is set at 139.5.

 Texas vs. Penn State Odds & Info